lud77/lud77/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning MCP
+- 🌱 I’m currently learning MCP and vector databases (PGVector for PostgreSQL)
 - 🔭 I’m currently experimenting with structured output in LLMs and hybrid agents
 - 💬 Ask me about neuro-symbolic AI and procgen!